If you have questions about purchasing work, exhibitions, collaborations or commissions please contact:

 In recent years Michael’s travels have lead him to experience and examine many new cultures and visual languages; the complexity of Moorish designs in Spain; Dutch wax prints in Ghana; traditional Khaleeji patterns in the Gulf region; woven textiles in Peru; and the design paper currency from around the world.
 In some unique manifestation, the mash-up of all of these distinct influences becomes the fuel for his current graphic experiments.

-Currently, Michael has one foot as a practicing a graphic artist, and one foot in academics.
+Currently, Michael has one foot as a practicing graphic artist, and one foot in academics.
 Throughout 2018, Michael has been developing a new body of experimental drawings, while producing several new series of graphic work for large format prints, textiles and conceptual products.
-He is also collaborating with a small team of designers on a project that will be exhibited in Tokyo and Doha in early 2019, and a neon light project that is currently in progress.
+He is also collaborating with a small team of designers on a project that will be exhibited in Tokyo in early 2019, and a neon light project that is currently in progress.

 Michael is a member of People of Print, College Art Association, and the AIGA.